Musical Rings

 NASA Celebrates 60th Anniversary with National Symphony Orchestr

-CAPE CANAVERAL, Fla. -- Thousands of space shuttle workers and their families gather near the "Star Trek" exhibit at the Kennedy Space Center Visitor Complex in Florida for the “We Made History!
-Shuttle Program Celebration” on Aug.
-13. The event was held to honor current and former workers’ dedication to NASA’s Space Shuttle Program and to celebrate 30 years of space shuttle achievements.
+CAPE CANAVERAL, Fla. -- Recording artist Ansel Brown performs on the main stage during NASA Kennedy Space Center’s “We Made History!
+Shuttle Program Celebration,” Aug.
+13, at the Kennedy Space Center Visitor Complex, Fla.
+The event was held to honor current and former shuttle workers’ dedication to NASA’s Space Shuttle Program and to celebrate 30 years of space shuttle achievements.
 The event featured food, music, entertainment, astronaut appearances, educational activities, giveaways, and Starfire Night Skyshow.
-Photo credit: Jim Grossmann
+Photo credit: Gianni Woods

 National Symphony Orchestra Conductor Emil de Cou leads the National Symphony Orchestra during the Labor Day Weekend concert on the West Lawn of the U.S. Capitol, Sunday, September 5, 2010 in Washington.
 NASA Administrator Charles Bolden joined the Orchestra to introduce one the program's segments, music from the film "Apollo 13".
 Photo Credit: (NASA/Bill Ingalls)